itacentury/CenturyPackageBO1/README.md

 Unlock all / Level 50 options only works when you are alone in the game.
 For whatever reason it doesn't work if someone is in your game.
 It also only works for the Host obviously.
 Therefore the SubMenu "Account" is only visible to the Host.

+If you're using force host and don't want the game to end due to no enemy players use the "Add bot" options.
+After regular players join you can kick the bot with the "Player menu".

+Only the Host can kick players and some more options are reserved to the host.